LSC can help match you with study partners for your classes!

 For Spring 2022: will make the first set of matches by January 28 and will do a second round by February 4.
 After requests made at the start of the semester have been matched, matches will be made on a rolling basis whenever possible.
 Sometimes we are unable to make a match because there are not other requests from students in the class for which you requested partners.
 If we are unable to make a match for your requested class we’ll let you know.

 How will my partner(s) and I get organized?

 You and your study partners will determine when and how to study together.
 Whether you will be studying together in-person or online, use the LSC’s tips for setting your group’s agenda and making the most out of studying together.

 What does LSC base these matches on?

-Starting in Fall 2021 we are matching only based on what class you’ve requested study partners for.
-It will be up study partners to determine when and where to meet, and if you’d prefer to meet in person or online.
+LSC’s matching is based on what class you’ve requested study partners for.
+It is up study partners to determine when and where to meet, and if you’d prefer to meet in person or online.